An easy recipe for very flavorful sweet potato patties, seasoned with curry powder. Made with almond flour, they are paleo and gluten-free.

 The ingredients you’ll need

 Egg: Just one egg.
-I use large eggs in most of my recipes.
+I use large eggs in most of my recipes, this one included.

 Spices: Curry powder and dried thyme.
-Make sure they are fresh!
-Spices are delicious and healthy, but a stale spice can easily ruin a dish.
+Make sure the spices you use are fresh!
+A stale spice can easily ruin a dish.
+Speaking from experience…

 Sweet potato: Leave it unpeeled for now.
 You will peel it after it’s cooked.

 How to make sweet potato patties

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps: